sweng-epfl/public/project/02-Modularity/Handout.md

 }
 ```

 You will find the exact content of the JSON in the [OneCall API documentation](https://openweathermap.org/api/one-call-api).
-Please note that in the array `daily`, the first entry (e.g. `daily[0]`) corresponds to the current day.
+Please note that in the array `daily`, the first entry (i.e. `daily[0]`) corresponds to the current day.

 ### Location